lexicalunit/atom-notes/README.md

 [report your issues][issues]!

-If you'd like to take a stab at improving this package, please check out the following list of improvements.
+If you'd like to take a stab at improving this package, please check out the following list of possible improvements.

 - A better screencast animated gif.
-- Refactor autocomplete to be less hacky -- add support to [`atom-select-list`][atom-select-list]?
+- Refactor autocomplete to be less hacky -- add support to [`atom-select-list`][autocomplete]?
-- Use async to ensure the notes directory in then background.
+- Use async to ensure the notes directory in the background.
 - Start loading documents in background at package activation time.
 - Any improvements to package activation time are welcome.
+- Write more spec tests!

 ---